brhoughton/film-test/README.md

 # TS and React API EXAMPLE Project

-## A fully functional EXAMPLE project written in TS/React
+## A fully functional EXAMPLE project written in TS / React

 This was created to better understand TS within React.